Hawker Hurricane variants: Comparative aircraft

 Although some of the basic design elements of the aircraft were from an earlier generation, the Hurricane proved to be a match, to an extent, for the German Messerschmitt Bf 109E.
-In his book, Duel of Eagles, British ace Peter Townsend, who flew Hurricanes with No. 85 Squadron RAF during the Battle of Britain, provides examples demonstrating how the Hurricane's superior turning ability could offset the Bf 109's higher speed.
+In his book, Duel of Eagles, British ace Peter Townsend, who flew Hurricanes with 85 Squadron during the Battle of Britain, provides examples demonstrating how the Hurricane's superior turning ability could offset the Bf 109's higher speed.
 This small turning circle often allowed a well-flown Hurricane to get onto the tail of a 109 even more quickly than a Spitfire.
 Working against the Hurricane was the aircraft's relatively slow acceleration and a top speed some 10–30 mph slower, depending on altitude.
 This meant that the 109 pilot often held the initiative when it came to breaking off or attacking during combat.
 At higher altitudes especially, the Hurricane was hard-pressed to keep up with a well-flown 109, or even a Bf 110.